-Taking action is critical to assuring conditions for health for all.
-Consistent with the action plan, this may involve advocating for or implementing programs and policies that address priority issues.
+Taking action across sectors—such as health, education, and social protection—is critical to assuring conditions for health and well-being for all.
+Consistent with the action plan, this may involve implementing or advocating for programs and policies in different sectors relevant to addressing priority issues.

 Key Questions to Consider